kubeshop/kusk-gateway/docs/getting-started/installation.md

 The output should contain the [Envoy Fleet](../customresources/envoyfleet) Service, which is the entry point of your API gateway, with the **External-IP** address field - use this address for your API endpoints querying.
 Note that it might take a while for the External IP to be created.

-**Note:** Non-important "External IP might not be available for some cluster setups".
+!!! note non-important "External IP might not be available for some cluster setups".

     If you are running a **local setup**, you can access the API endpoint with: